PoliticalGraveyard.com

 See also Wikipedia article

 Jill P. Carter (b.
 1964) — of Baltimore, Md.
 Born in Baltimore, Md., June 18, 1964.
-Daughter of Walter P. Carter and Zerita Joy Carter.
 Democrat.
-Journalist; lawyer; member of Maryland state house of delegates 41st District, 2003-; candidate in primary for mayor of Baltimore, Md., 2007.
+Journalist; lawyer; member of Maryland state house of delegates 41st District, 2003-; candidate for mayor of Baltimore, Md., 2007.
 Female.
 Episcopalian.
 African ancestry.
 Still living as of 2010.

 See also Wikipedia article

-Victor Clarke, Jr. — of Baltimore, Md.
+Victor Clarke Jr. — of Baltimore, Md.
 Republican.
 Candidate for U.S. Representative from Maryland 7th District, 1980; delegate to Republican National Convention from Maryland, 1988; candidate for mayor of Baltimore, Md., 1995.
 African ancestry.
 Still living as of 1995.

 Harry A. Cole (1921-1999) — of Baltimore, Md.
 Born in Washington, D.C., January 1, 1921.
 Republican.
 Served in the U.S. Army during World War II; lawyer; member of Maryland state senate 4th District, 1955-58; delegate to Republican National Convention from Maryland, 1956; Judge, Maryland Court of Appeals, 1977-90.
 African ancestry.
 Member, Urban League; NAACP.
 Died in Baltimore, Md., February 14, 1999 (age 78 years, 44 days).
 Interment at Baltimore National Cemetery, Baltimore, Md.